 Fact #11...
 Prior to 1946, medical care was received from a gentleman who would ride his horse over from Meeker.
 It was a great improvement in 1946, when Dr. John Cochran began to see patients in the back of the drug store.
 Now, a variety of services are available at Rangely District Hospital: Emergency Room, In-Patient Care, Out-Patient Care, Clinic, Laboratory Services, Occupational Health, Respiratory Therapy, Physical Therapy, Radiological Services, Home Health, Pharmacy, Long Term Care, Procedure Center, Ambulance, and Assisted Living.

 Fact #12...
 Physician recruitment is a focused endeavor for our hospital and community.
-We are dedicated to the consistent staffing of familiar primary care physicians in Rangely Family Medicine, and the expansion of specialty services offered through our hospital.
-We are proud to now provide specialty care in obstetrics & gynecology, podiatry, general surgery, vasectomy, endoscopy, optometry, otolaryngology, and pain management… and more to come.
+We are dedicated to the consistent staffing of familiar primary care physicians in Rangely Family Medicine, and in our ER.
+The expansion of specialty services offered through our hospital are also very important to our community.
+We are proud to now provide specialty care in general surgery, endoscopy, orthopedics, hearing, and pain management… and more to come.

 Fact #13...
 Respiratory Therapy offers procedures and treatments done in larger hospitals, but conveniently close to home: EKG, halter monitors, pulmonary function tests, as well as employee health procedures.
 The services offered have expanded to include stress tests and a more comfortable sleep study room.